-The Lost and Found for all student items is located outside on the north side of the cafeteria.
-Lost items of higher value will be secured in the main office.
+The AAE Lost and Found for TK-2 is located in the Elementary Courtyard and grades 3-5 is located in the Ball Closet.
+The Lost and Found for Middle School and High School is located in Building C. Lost items of higher value will be secured in the main office.
 All lost and found items will be donated to a local charity on the last day of school before each break.
 Please retrieve any lost items before then.